ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

   .. versionadded:: 2.17

-  This key accepts an arbitrary dict of additional context utilized by the module for a specific option.
+  You can set the value of the ``context`` key to a dict of custom content.
+This allows you to provide additional context in the argument spec.

   Example: